chromium/chromium/docs/updater/protocol_3_1.md

 For `type == 14` events:
- *   `download_time_ms`: The time elapsed between the start of the download and the end of the download, in milliseconds. -1 if unavailable or irrelevant.
+ *   `download_time_ms`: The time elapsed between the start of the download and the end of the download, in milliseconds. -1 if unavailable.
      Default: -1.
  *   `downloaded_bytes`: The number of bytes successfully received from the download server.
 Default: 0.